 The 28-year-old defensive lineman for the Las Vegas Raiders is inspiring folks off the field too and making big changes within the National Football League.

 On June 21st, active NFL player Carl Nassib came out as gay by posting a video on his Instagram page with a heartfelt letter.

 In it, he talks about the “agonizing” decision to publicly come out and how in spite of that, he was received with love and support by his community.

-Nassib also took this opportunity to partner with the Trevor Project — a non-profit organization dedicated to servicing the LGBTQ+ community — and share some of their resources.
+Nassib also took this opportunity to partner with the Trevor Project — a non-profit organization dedicated to supporting LGBTQ+ youth — and share some of their resources.